A-R0n/Fantasy-Football/README.md

 # Fantasy-Football
-this is a draft calculator for fantasy football
+this is a draft calculator for fantasy football written in Python